A hypermodular development collective

 - What is this?

 - Hypermodules started as a github org to facilitate the development of hyperamp, a desktop music player built with web technologies.
-Now it houses related libraries and tools that benefit from collective open source shepherding and maintenance.
+Lately its turned into a community garden of libraries and tools that benefit from collective open source shepherding and maintenance.
 Additionally, organizing provides shared access to costly resources like software signing certificates, LLC protections and access to resource consuming infrastructure.

 - What is hypermodular development?